2013-2014 Seed Grants Available for New and Emerging Cooperatives

 The Ohio Cooperative Development Center (OCDC) at The Ohio State University South Centers is offering reimbursement seed grants to groups interested in exploring or growing a cooperative.
 Cooperatives are legal businesses that form when members of the group can do something better together than they can individually.
 There are many different types of cooperatives in Ohio.
 They range from farmers’ markets and local food hubs, to health care providers, industrial cleaning enterprises, and manufacturers.

-Groups interested in forming a cooperative may request up to $1,000 for research and early planning, feasibility study, and formation services.
+Groups interested in forming a cooperative may request up to $1,500 for research and early planning, feasibility study, and formation services.
 Examples include legal and/or professional fees, focus groups, development of articles of incorporation, financial projections, and other feasibility and/or formation work.

-If your existing or emerging cooperative is interested in applying for this program, email Kimberly Roush at firstname.lastname@example.org, or call 740-289-2071 x232.
+If your existing or emerging cooperative interested in applying for this program, go to the Seed Grant Information tab on the left and review the Request for Proposal Full-Packet, email Kimberly Roush at firstname.lastname@example.org, or call 740-289-2071 x232.

 The Ohio Cooperative Development Center is supported by the United States Department of Agriculture and The Ohio State University South Centers.